I have over 15 years' post-qualification experience as a psychodynamic psychotherapist, working in private practice and the NHS.

 I am registered with UKCP, and I am a member of the College of Psychoanalysis and Jungian Analysis, and of the College of Medicine.

-I currently practise privately in Vauxhall, London, and Winchester, Hampshire; facilitate reflective practice for a number of homelessness organisations; and teach Psychodynamic Theory and Practice at Surrey University.
+I currently practise privately in Vauxhall, London; supervise psychotherapists in the NHS, voluntary and private sector; act as a consultant in psychologically informed environments; and teach Psychodynamic Theory and Practice at Surrey University.

 Accredited register membership